pkombyy/pkombyy/README.md

-# Hi there, I'm Pkombyy!
+# Hi there, I'm Nikita!
 ### Python Developer | Technical Architect | Team Lead @ Slash

 I am a professional Backend Developer and Architect with over 5 years of experience.
 I specialize in building complex, scalable systems from scratch, designing flexible data models, and leading technical teams to deliver high-quality products.